 Diabetes Canada also offers various online web events as well as local conferences.

 The Juvenile Diabetes Research Foundation is an international organization.
-It provides programs such as the Bag of Hope for newly diagnosed children and brings families together in anual walk events.
+It provides programs such as the Bag of Hope for newly diagnosed children and brings families together in annual walk events.

 Some regions also offer local support groups.